scarlet-thighed-dacnis-1600

 Scarlet-thighed Dacnis

-Behavior: Scarlet-thighed Dacnis primarily feed on fruits, nectar, and insects.
+Behavior: Scarlet-thighed Dacnis feed on fruits, nectar, and insects.
 They are often seen in mixed-species foraging flocks, actively moving through the canopy in search of food.
 While foraging, they can be observed either alone, in pairs, or in small groups.
 Their energetic and acrobatic feeding behavior makes them quite noticeable.
 They have a series of high-pitched calls and songs used for communication during foraging and breeding.

-Breeding: These birds build small cup-shaped nests, usually well-hidden in the foliage of trees or shrubs.
+Breeding: These birds build small cup-shaped nests, well-hidden in the foliage of trees or shrubs.
 The nests are constructed from plant fibers, moss, and other soft materials.
-The female typically lays two to three eggs.
-Incubation is primarily done by the female, while both parents may participate in feeding the chicks once they hatch.
-The breeding season of the Scarlet-thighed Dacnis generally coincides with the availability of food, which can vary by region.
+The female lays two to three eggs.
+Incubation is done by the female, while both parents may participate in feeding the chicks once they hatch.
+The breeding season of the Scarlet-thighed Dacnis coincides with the availability of food, which can vary by region.

 Conservation Status: The Scarlet-thighed Dacnis is classified as "Least Concern" by the IUCN.